 Train Employees to Create a Security Culture

-Join IEEE and ISACA on 22 June 2021 at 1PM ET for a free live session to get an understanding of the current cyber security trends that will help you determine the level of cyber threats to your organization.
-Learn what it will take to create an effective cyber strategy and security culture within your workforce.
+Get an understanding of the current cyber security trends that will help you determine the level of cyber threats to your organization with IEEE and ISACA.
+In this free on-demand virtual event, you will learn what it will take to create an effective cyber strategy and security culture within your workforce.

 Hum, Thomas.
 (14 June 2021).
 Over 65,000 ransomware attacks expected in 2021: former Cisco CEO.
 Yahoo!finance